cran/spup/vignettes/CN_v2.md

 For each uncertain spatially distributed continuous variable, such as soil organic carbon content, rainfall or elevation we assume the following geostatistical model:

-	Z(x)= μ(x)+ σ(x)∙ε(x)
+	Z(x)= �(x)+ s(x)�e(x)

-where x is geographic location,  μ is the (deterministic) mean of Z, σ is its standard deviation and ε is is standard normal, second-order stationary stochastic residual, whose spatial autocorrelation is modelled with a semivariogram or correlogram.
-Note that ε has zero mean and unit variance.
-Both μ and σ may vary in space so that spatial trends and spatially variable uncertainty can be taken into account.
+where x is geographic location,  � is the (deterministic) mean of Z, s is its standard deviation and e is is standard normal, second-order stationary stochastic residual, whose spatial autocorrelation is modelled with a semivariogram or correlogram.
+Note that e has zero mean and unit variance.
+Both � and s may vary in space so that spatial trends and spatially variable uncertainty can be taken into account.
 The cross-correlations are modelled using a linear model of co-regionalization (Wackernagel, 2003).
-The random sample is drawn from the pdf of ε to further calculate a sample from Z.
+The random sample is drawn from the pdf of e to further calculate a sample from Z.

 <br>